 Residence Life and Housing

 From its founding, Hampshire College has been designed as a residential learning community.
-To that end, we strive to create residential environments that are the most conducive to learning for each individual student.
-We also facilitate a process for students to form their own living communities based on their living habits, commitment to a substance-free lifestyle, common learning goals, social identities, or medical needs.
+To that end, staff strive to create residential environments that are the most conducive to learning for each individual student.
+Staff facilitate processes for students to form their own living communities based on their living habits, common learning goals, social identities, or medical needs.
 Read our mission statement for more explanation of our goals.

-Residence Life at Hampshire uses restorative practices in the residences to build relationships and community among residents, and as a response after an event has occurred that disrupts those communities.
+Residence Life staff strive to use restorative practices in the residences to build relationships and community among residents, and as a response after an event has occurred which disrupts those communities.
 We support students as they learn to balance their individual rights and needs with the responsibility of being part of the community, and make our practices and policies as transparent and plainly reasonable as possible.

-If you are locked out of your room during business hours (M-F, 9 a.m. – 4 p.m.) or have lost your keys, please come to the housing operations office (located in the Dakin Student Life Center, 2nd floor) to sign out a back-up key.
-Outside of these hours, please call campus safety and security at 413.559.5424.
+Housing operations are handled primarily by the assistant director of housing operations and supported by the residence life coordinators.
+If you are locked out of your room during business hours (Monday through Friday, 8:30 a.m. – 4:30 p.m.) or have lost your keys, please come to the Residence Life & Student Engagement staff office, located on the second floor of Dakin Student Life Center, to sign out a back-up key.
+Outside of these hours, please call Campus Safety and Wellbeing at 413.559.5424.